soumyadipdas37/finescoop.github.io/source/_posts/moment_man_in_patriot_prayer_hat_is_shot_dead_in_portland_amid_clashes_with_blm_and_trump_fans.md

 KENOSHA, WISCONSIN People march in support of Jacob Blake and his family to the Kenosha County Courthouse KENOSHA, WISCONSIN Jacob Blake Sr (pictured) gave an impassioned call for changing a system During the rally earlier, Blake's father, Jacob Blake Sr, called on protesters to refrain from looting and vandalism, which had overshadowed peaceful protests before a tense calm set in the past three nights.
 'Good people of this city understand.
-If we tear it up we have nothing, Blake Sr said.
+If we tear it up we have nothing,' Blake Sr said.
 'Stop it.
 Show 'em for one night we don't have to tear up nothing.'
 He gave an impassioned call for changing a system he described as fostering police brutality and racial inequities.
 'There were seven bullets put in my son's back...
 Hell yeah, I'm mad,' said Blake Sr. 'What gave [police] the right to attempted murder on my child?
 What gave them the right to think that my son was an animal?
 'What gave them the right to take something that was not theirs?
 I'm tired of this,' he added.